Italy Heaven: Plan your dream holiday in Italy

 Castelli Romani, Lazio

-Charming hilltop villages right on Rome's doorstep, sprinkled with once-grand palaces and famous for the production of white wine Restaurant terrace, Castel Gandolfo
+Charming hilltop villages right on Rome’s doorstep, sprinkled with once-grand palaces and famous for the production of white wine

-The expression Castelli Romani translates literally as 'Roman Castles', but in fact the name refers to a collection of wine-producing hill-towns to the south-east of Rome.
+The expression Castelli Romani translates literally as ‘Roman Castles’, but in fact the name refers to a collection of wine-producing hill-towns to the south-east of Rome.
 These small towns and villages are scattered over the wooded slopes of the Alban Hills (Colli Albani), a landscape created by long-ago volcanic activity.
-The circular craters of Lake Nemi and Lake Albano, testament to the area's geological past, are among the most attractive natural features of Lazio.
+The circular craters of Lake Nemi and Lake Albano, testament to the area’s geological past, are among the most attractive natural features of the Lazio region.

 Home to successful civilisations before the Romans began throwing their weight about, the Alban Hills became a rural retreat for the city's wealthy residents.
 Nowadays the tiny towns are still dominated by the great villas and palaces built by the area's richest and most powerful families.
 Some were destroyed in the Second World War, when the area was heavily bombed.
 Others have been converted into hotels or municipal offices, or taken over by wealthy companies and religious organisations.
 Other villas are still crumbling; faded reminders of a dissipated society.